SMCodeX7/Heart-Disease-Classification/README.md

 - Categorical features: most-frequent imputation and one-hot encoding
 - No standard scaling

-A `ColumnTransformer` applies the correct processing steps to each feature group.
+A `ColumnTransformer` applies the appropriate preprocessing steps to each feature group.
 A `Pipeline` combines preprocessing and the classifier into one reusable object.

 During evaluation, preprocessing was fitted using training data only.
 The test set was transformed using the rules learned from the training set.
 This reduces data leakage.